jpedro/jpedro.github.io/random.md

 [<img src="https://img.shields.io/badge/Mildly-Interesting-brightgreen">](/tags/mildly-interesting)

-## SCRUM
+## Scrum

 I like the ideas in the [Agile Manifesto](https://agilemanifesto.org/) but I understand that for managers, that need to justify development ~costs~ time, that is truly meaningless.

-So SCRUM filled that gap.
+So Scrum filled that gap.
 It's basically being a way to get workers to estimate, commit to some sort of deadline and track their progress.
 This is fine.